GStreamer/gstreamer/sdk-basic-tutorial-short-cutting-the-pipeline.md

 ### This tutorial

-This tutorial expands [Basic tutorial 7: Multithreading and Pad Availability](sdk-basic-tutorial-multithreading-and-pad-availability.md) in two ways: firstly, the `audiotestsrc` is replaced by an `appsrc` that will generate the audio data.
+This tutorial expands [](sdk-basic-tutorial-multithreading-and-pad-availability.md) in two ways: firstly, the `audiotestsrc` is replaced by an `appsrc` that will generate the audio data.
 Secondly, a new branch is added to the `tee` so data going into the audio sink and the wave display is also